gophercoders/website/content/lessons/KS2/lower/selection.md

 that for variable assignment.

-Go has two more symbols that combine equals with less than or equals with grater than.
+Go has two more symbols that combine equals with less than or equals with greater than.

 The first one is less than or equal too, typed `<=`.
 This is true if the number on the left if less than the number on the right.
 Just like less than.
 But it is also true if the number on the left is equal to the number on the right.
 Just like equals.
-It is false if the number on the left is greater then the number on the right.
+It is false if the number on the left is greater than the number on the right.

-The second one is the greater than or equal too, typed `>=`.
-This is true if the number on the left is greater then the number on the right.
+The second one is the greater than or equal to, typed `>=`.
+This is true if the number on the left is greater than the number on the right.
 Just like greater than.
 This is also true if the number on the left is equal to the number on the right.
 Just like equals.
 It is false if the number on the left is less than the number on the right.